Fantasy Football Rankings: Running back salary cap draft tiers

 $10 Jeff Wilson

-Kamara’s efficiency has been modest for two years, the Saints don’t steer him into short touchdowns and he’s now in that dangerous age-28 season.
-Throw in some possible suspension games and I’m unlikely to draft him on any of my teams . . .
-Mattison’s volume looks safe but his true skill level caps his upside.
-At least the Vikings didn’t add a major threat to his workload, though there are some interesting free agents still unsigned . . .
+Kamara's efficiency has been modest for two years, the Saints don't steer him into short touchdowns and he's now in that dangerous age-28 season.
+Throw in some possible suspension games and I'm unlikely to draft him on any of my teams. . . .
+Mattison's volume looks safe but his true skill level caps his upside.
+At least the Vikings didn't add a major threat to his workload, though there are some interesting free agents still unsigned. . . .
+According to Pro Football Reference, only Leonard Fournette was less likely to break a tackle last year (among qualified running backs) than Pacheco.
+Pacheco's bread was buttered by many favorable-path runs (he averaged 3.2 rushing yards before contact, fourth-best in the league) and the second-best yards per target among qualified backs.

 If I knew Hall was 100 percent healthy, he’d easily be a tier higher and maybe be a full-on target.
-I suspect his best footing will come in the second half (not coincidentally, when the Jets' schedule gets easier), and he’ll be a home-run pick next year . . .
+I suspect his best footing will come in the second half (not coincidentally, when the Jets' schedule gets easier), and he’ll be a home-run pick next year. . . .
 White won’t get an easy float from the Tampa Bay offense, but after leaning on the pass during the Tom Brady years, the Bucs will probably have a more conventional run-pass ratio this year.
-White was ordinary in his rookie year, but there’s nothing exciting behind him.
+White was ordinary in his rookie year, but there’s nothing exciting behind him. . . .
+Pierce had a low yards per target, just 4.2, and that's a concern with the Texans projected to be a losing team again.
+Fantasy managers need Pierce on the field in all game situations, and that's far from guaranteed.

 $9 D'Andre Swift